 Level III Kodály courses are as follows:

-A sequential, child-developmental approach to vocal music pedagogy for children in grades 5 and 6 is presented.
-You will continue the study, begun in Methodology I and Methodology II, of the philosophy and practices inspired by Zoltán Kodály and the principles of Music Learning Theory developed through the research of Dr. Edwin Gordon.
-You will learn to plan and teach a curriculum for grades 5 and 6, based on folk and art music, that leads children to musicianship and musical literacy.
+You will study a sequential, child-developmental approach to vocal music pedagogy for children in grades 5 and above.
+You will continue the study, begun in Pedagogy I and Pedagogy II of the philosophy and practices inspired by Zoltán Kodály.
+You will learn to plan and teach a curriculum for grades 5 and above, based on folk and art music, that leads children to musicianship and musical literacy.
 You will learn techniques for developing in your students skills in vocal development, in-tune singing, rhythm, movable-do solfa, absolute pitches, ear training, inner hearing, dictation, musical memory, improvisation, part work, music notation and reading, and applying solfa and absolute pitch skills to playing keyboard instruments.

 Materials III (KM 993, 3 credits)